godotengine/godot-docs/classes/class_node.rst

 **NOTIFICATION_WM_WINDOW_FOCUS_OUT** = ``1005``

-Notification received when the node's parent :ref:`Window<class_Window>` is defocused.
-This may be a change of focus between two windows of the same engine instance, or from a window of the game to the OS desktop or a third-party application (in which case :ref:`NOTIFICATION_APPLICATION_FOCUS_OUT<class_Node_constant_NOTIFICATION_APPLICATION_FOCUS_OUT>` is also emitted).
+Notification received from the OS when the node's :ref:`Window<class_Window>` ancestor is defocused.
+This may be a change of focus between two windows of the same engine instance, or from a window of the game to the OS desktop or a third-party application (in which case :ref:`NOTIFICATION_APPLICATION_FOCUS_OUT<class_Node_constant_NOTIFICATION_APPLICATION_FOCUS_OUT>` is also received).

 A :ref:`Window<class_Window>` node receives this notification when it is defocused.